In this section

 Since our patients and their unborn babies can have a wide range of diagnoses, the type of care and support needed may vary from one patient to the next, oftentimes requiring off-site appointments and consultations.
 To help patients navigate through each step, a dedicated nurse care coordinator is appointed to each expecting mother.
 This care coordinator works with each expectant mother through her preferred means of communication to schedule appointments, provide directions to each appointment, and to help with lodging recommendations as needed.Want to learn more about the Fetal Concerns Center or schedule an appointment?
 Call (414) 337-4776.

-Video: Take a tour of the Fetal Concerns Center
+Video: Take a tour of our Fetal Concerns Center location

 Kim Mangarelli, BSN, RN, fetal care coordinator, provides a tour of the Fetal Concerns Center.